dOpensource/dsiprouter/docs/source/user/rhel_install.rst

 Installing on a RHEL-based Distro
 =================================

-Note that this only covers one configuration with RTP traffic proxied.
-Contributions of additional configurations are welcome if you have tested them!

 For a specific version of dSIPRouter add "-b <version number>" to the end of the `git clone` command.

 Install (Don't Proxy audio (RTP) traffic)